elenndev/2fa-backend/README.md

 Run the project using: `npm run start:dev`, the application will be running on: `http://localhost:3000/`.

 ## Setting email sending service environment
-The easiest and quickest tool to get ready for use that i found to use in this project is [Resend](https://resend.com/), you just need to create an account and they give you a quick start so you can get your API KEY and put it in the `.env`.
+The easiest and quickest tool to get ready for use that i found to use in this project is [Resend](https://resend.com/), you just need to create an account and they give you a quick start so you can get your API KEY and put it in the `.env` (check the `.envExample`).
 You can still change and use your preferred tool to send the email, just change the code in the `emailSender.ts` file.
 ```
 src/